PJM Glossary

 Generation Offer

-Schedules of MW offered and the corresponding offer price.
+Schedules of megawatts offered and the corresponding offer price.

 Generation Owner

-One of PJM's defined sectors for voting purposes.
-See Operating Agreement for qualifications.
+Generation Owner is one of PJM's defined sectors for voting purposes.

 Generator